-- God wants you to act first — move ahead in your weakness, doing the right thing in spite of your fears.
-That’s how you cooperate with the Holy Spirit.
+- God wants you to act first.
+We don’t wait to feel powerful or confident.
+We move ahead in our weakness, doing the right thing in spite of our fears.
+That’s how we cooperate with the Holy Spirit.

-- Effort has nothing to do with your salvation, but it has much to do with your spiritual growth.
+- Effort has nothing to do with our salvation, but it has much to do with our spiritual growth.
 At least eight times in the New Testament we are told to “make every effort” in our growth toward becoming like Jesus.

 We need to pause for just a minute and let these wise words sink in.
 When we follow in God’s way, we won’t necessarily feel an absence of fear.
 However, God’s power meets us when we act in obedience.
 Psalm 63:8 says, “I cling to you; your right hand upholds me.”
 The King James 2000 Bible version says, “My soul follows hard after you: your right hand upholds me.”
 Some of us are waiting to not feel fear before we act or waiting for our feelings to line up with what God would have us to do.
 However, it is in taking the steps ordained for us by God that we are met by the Holy Spirit’s power.